Google Tag Manager

 Template options

-Method 2: Custom HTML tag
+Alternative: Custom HTML tag

-- Open tagmanager.google.com and select your container
+- Open tagmanager.google.com and select your Web container

 - Go to Tags → New